Shenghui Chen CS PhD @UTAustin

 Implementation Note

 We implemented the algorithms in Julia using the JuMP interface.
-The nonlinear optimization in the \ref{Ent-NE} is solved by IPOPT.
+The nonlinear optimization in the 7: Ent-NE is solved by IPOPT.
 In this work, we hand-derived all the gradients, but they can also be easily computed with the auto-grad tools, e.g., Zygote.
 Check out our code on github for more details.